 New Part VII.2 (Scheduling) sets out new scheduling provisions.
 These include a minimum of three hours' pay for shifts that are under three hours, minimum pay for being on call, a right to refuse requests or demands to work on a day that an employee is not scheduled to work with insufficient notice and entitlement to pay for three hours of work in the event of cancellation with insufficient notice.
-The provisions of a collective agreement prevail over some of these new provisions.
 The existing power to make regulations requiring employers to pay a minimum prescribed amount to employees who work fewer than three hours in a day is repealed.